 In addition to this phenomenon, Jones also reported that televisions and lights would flicker when he was nearby, and that he could feel a strange tingling sensation in his arm.
 His story captured the attention of the media and the public, and he was even invited to demonstrate his abilities on television programs.

-While Jones’ claims were met with skepticism by some scientists and medical professionals, others were intrigued by his case and began to study it more closely.
-One researcher, Dr. John Zimmerman, conducted experiments with Jones in which he was able to reproduce the effect of the light bulb illumination using a specialized circuit that measured the current flowing through Jones’ body.
+Although some scientists and medical professionals were hesitant to accept Jones’ assertions, others were fascinated by his case and delved deeper into it.
+Dr. John Zimmerman, a researcher, carried out experiments with Jones to investigate further.
+He was able to replicate the phenomenon of the light bulb illumination by employing a specific circuit that gauged the current coursing through Jones’ body.

 Despite these experiments, the exact mechanism behind Jones’ ability remains unclear, and it is not clear whether he possessed any special ability or if his experiences were the result of some unusual combination of environmental factors and individual physiology.

-Theories about the cause of SLI vary widely.
-Some suggest that the phenomenon is related to a person’s electromagnetic field, which may be stronger or weaker than others, and thus may interfere with the normal functioning of electrical devices.
-Others propose that the phenomenon is the result of a subconscious or paranormal ability to control electrical energy.
+There are diverse theories regarding the root cause of SLI.
+One hypothesis proposes that a person’s electromagnetic field, which can be either stronger or weaker than others, may disrupt the regular functioning of electrical devices.
+Meanwhile, others suggest that SLI may stem from a subconscious or paranormal capacity to manipulate electrical energy.

 Another possibility is that the human brain generates electrical impulses that could affect electrical devices outside the body, which can be measured using electroencephalography (EEG) and other methods.
 Although, these impulses are typically very weak and limited in their range, there are some theoretical ways in which the brain’s electrical impulses could potentially interfere with electronic devices.